 I’m meeting a few of my friends here tonight (otherwise known as “The Breakfast Club”, a group of misfits.
-You know? we are like the drips and drabs of those who didn’t have solid plans and are single for the night, well we are single every night but especially tonight.
+You know?
+We are like the drips and drab of those who didn’t have solid plans and are single for the night, well we are single every night but especially tonight.
 New Year’s Eve is like Valentines Day on steroids.) however, they have yet to arrive.
-I make my way to the bar that’s overly crowded with people, knowing it will be a while till I get served.
+I make my way to the bar that’s overly crowded with people, knowing it will be awhile till I get served.
 After a couple of minutes I make eye contact with the bar tender who is surprisingly very young looking never the less gorgeous.
-“Ill have a dry martini please, shaken, not stirred” I say confusingly knowing I have no idea what I’m talking about, none the less I want to be adventurous tonight.
+“Can I have a dry Martini please, shaken, not stirred” I say confusingly knowing I have no idea what I’m talking about, nonetheless I want to be adventurous tonight.
 Taking my drink, I push through the thirsty crowd of people and try to find a quiet space to sit and wait for my friends.

 Shirt – Cotton on

 Choker – Lovisa

 Photography – Tegan Smith Photography